brillout/awesome-universal-rendering/readme.md

 The Google crawler is
 the only crawler that executes JavaScript.
 All other crawlers rely on HTML exclusively.
-If you want your content to be crawled by all other search engines (Bing, Baidu, DuckDuckGo, ...), then your content needs to be included in your website's HTML.
+If you want your content to be crawled by all other search engines (Bing, Baidu, DuckDuckGo, etc.), then your content needs to be included in your website's HTML.

 Also, Google's capability to execute JavaScript has limitations.
-(See the Google I/O '18 talk "Deliver search-friendly JavaScript-powered websites" linked in the "Learning Material" section.)
+(See the Google I/O '18 talk [Deliver search-friendly JavaScript-powered websites](https://www.youtube.com/watch?v=PFwUbgvpdaQ).)
 It is safer to include your content to your website's HTML rather than to rely on Google's crawler to execute your website's JavaScript.